informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 🗂️**Workflow**

 1. Navigate to the [WashU Data Rescue Tracker](https://docs.google.com/spreadsheets/d/13JTbYVAdSgRpwbQ6FZXFkTVqhmokv6g3tCCMbSSug4A/edit?usp=sharing) and read the information in the READ ME tab.
-2. Click the Data Archiving Tracker tab in the tracker.
+2. Click the Dataset Archiving Tracker tab in the tracker.
 3. Choose a dataset on this tab that has not yet been downloaded, indicated by an “N” in the column “Data Downloaded” within the “File Transfer Checklist” section.
 Update the column to IP for “in process” to indicate you are working on it.
 Add your name to the cell in the “Claimed by” column.
 4. Click on the provided URL and orient yourself to the structure of the landing page for the dataset.
 5. Identify downloadable data files and documentation files.
 Verify that the files include adequate descriptive information, (e.g., READMEs, clear file names, data dictionaries, etc.).
 Take and include with your files a screenshot of the dataset's webpage to document provenance of the data for future users of the dataset.